 At the bottom of this page, is a complete index of my JDM devos.

 Soon it will be available in print (my recommended format, due to the journal format).
-In the meantime, you can go through the journal as a YouVersion Bible Plan at https://bit.ly/WDIB_GTKJ_WS.
+In the meantime, you can go through the devotional as a YouVersion Bible Plan by clicking the logo below:

 If you’d like a printed version, which includes journal pages where you can record your thoughts each day, complete the contact page form, and we’ll let you know when it’s available.

 Have you ever wondered what it must have been like when dinosaurs walked the face of the Earth?
 I have.
 In fact, I have sometimes wondered what it would have been like if dinosaurs and man had coexisted.
 I suppose any of the Godzilla or Jurassic Park movies gives us a glimpse of that.
 But I have a difficult time picturing a dinosaur walking across my yard and gobbling up my neighbor’s dog!